 New Log Settings From...Click it.

 - Navigate to the file you just copied onto the server and click Open.

 - You’ll be prompted for a name.
 Give your trace a meaningful name and click ok.

 That’s it.
 You’ve imported your trace template.
 If your previous template had a schedule set up, you’ll need to edit the schedule before you can use the new trace.

 If you’d like to tweak it a little bit (add this, remove that), you can now edit it through the interface.
 If you had a lot of counters to add and you really dislike the interface, you could edit the HTML file directly before importing it.

-6 comments on “Windows Performance Monitor (Perfmon) Tip”
+6 Responses to “Windows Performance Monitor (Perfmon) Tip”

 Leave a Reply